Mirror of Orbifold Singularities in the Hitchin Fibration: the case $(\text{SL}_n,\text{PGL}_n)$: Hitchin Fibrations

-(ii).
-Let $G\subset\Gamma$ be a subgroup such that $|G|$ divides $n$.
-Put where $H\subset\Gamma$ runs over subgroups strictly containing $G$ such that $|H|$ divides $n$.
-Then $\check{A}^{\circ}_{n,G}(C)$ is non empty for dimension reason.
-In view of Corollary \ref{K=G}, we have a disjoint union where $G\subset\Gamma$ runs over subgroups such that $|G|$ divides $n$.
-By Proposition \ref{GsubSt} and part (i) of the theorem, for any $a\in\check{A}^{\circ}_{n,G}(C)$, there exists $x\in\check{h}^{-1}_C(a)$ such that while $G=K_a$ according to Corollary \ref{K=G}. \end{proof} \begin{Cor} Let $a\in \check{A}_n^{\heartsuit}(C)$, then $|K_a|$ divides $n$.
-For any $x\in \check{h}_C^{-1}(a)$, $|\Stab_{\Gamma}(x)|$ divides $n$. \end{Cor} \begin{Rem} When $x\in\check{h}^{-1}(a)$ corresponds to a simple $\SL_n$-Higgs bundle, the automorphism group of the $\PGL_n$-Higgs bundle obtained from $x$ by extension of structure group, is isomorphic to $\Stab_{\Gamma}(x)$.
+where $J_a^{\text{aff}}$ is an affine subgroup and $J_a^{\text{proj}}$ is an abelian variety.
+By the Borel fixed point theorem, there is a $J_a^{\text{aff}}$-fixed point, say $x$, in $h_C^{-1}(a)$.
+Modifying $x$ by some element of $J_a$ if necessary, we may assume that $x$ lies in the $\SL_n$-Hitchin fibre $\check{h}_C^{-1}(a)$.
+Let us show that $\Stab_{\Gamma}(x)=K_a$.
+The pullback via $\nu$ induces an isomorphism $J_a^{\text{proj}}\cong\Pic^0(\tilde{X_a})$.
+In particular, the kernel of $\nu^{\vee}$ is exactly $J_a^{\text{aff}}$.
+By definition, $K_a$ is the subgroup of $\Gamma$ that is mapped into $J_a^{\text{aff}}$ via $\pi^{\vee}$; therefore, $K_a$ fixes $x$. \end{Rem} \begin{Rem} When $x\in\check{h}^{-1}(a)$ corresponds to a stable $\SL_n$-Higgs bundle, the automorphism group of the $\PGL_n$-Higgs bundle obtained from $x$ by extension of structure group, is isomorphic to $\Stab_{\Gamma}(x)$.
 It is known that $\check{M}_n^{ell}(C)$ is contained in $\check{M}_n^s(C)$, the open subset of stable $\SL_n$-Higgs bundles.
 Therefore, the above theorem implies Theorem \ref{Thm-FW}.
 We may also consider the moduli space of $\SL_n$-Higgs bundles with coprime degree, then Theorem \ref{Thm-FW} holds in the larger open subset $\check{M}_n^{\heartsuit}(C)$.\footnote{I thank the referee for pointing this out.} \end{Rem} \begin{Rem} \cite[Corollary 1.3]{Ho} does not seem to be correct, since it says that there are Hitchin fibres $\check{h}^{-1}_C(a)$ for $a\in \check{A}_n^{ell}(C)$ which has four irreducible components, in contradiction with the corollary above.
 Besides, in \cite[\S 5.2.1, \S 5.2.2]{FW} Frenkel and Witten have considered spectral covers associated to quadratic differentials that only have double zeros, and the corresponding Hitchin fibres have two irreducible components.
 This also contradicts \cite[Corollary 1.3]{Ho}. \end{Rem}